jevido/bakery/README.md

    curl -fsSL https://raw.githubusercontent.com/jevido/bakery/main/scripts/update-bakery.sh | sudo bash
    ```

+### GitHub App webhook for self-updates

+The control plane already exposes a webhook listener at `/api/webhooks/github` that can receive signed `push` events from GitHub.
+When the repository and branch match the values configured in `BAKERY_SELF_REPO` and `BAKERY_SELF_BRANCH`, the webhook calls `startSelfUpdate`, which runs `infrastructure/scripts/update.js` (the same updater you run manually).

+To enable this:

+1. Set the following environment variables in `/opt/bakery/.env` (or wherever your service reads its environment):
+   - `BAKERY_SELF_REPO=<owner>/<repo>` (defaults to `jevido/bakery`).
+   - `BAKERY_SELF_BRANCH=<branch>` (defaults to `main`).
+   - `GITHUB_APP_WEBHOOK_SECRET=<secret>` – a random string (`openssl rand -hex 32` is a good choice).
+This secret must match the value you configure on the GitHub App/webhook and is used to verify the `x-hub-signature-256` header.
+2. Restart the `bakery.service` so the new variables take effect (`sudo systemctl restart bakery`).
+3. Create a GitHub App or webhook for the same repository:
+   - Set the **Payload URL** to `https://<your-base-url>/api/webhooks/github` (same as `BAKERY_BASE_URL` + `/api/webhooks/github`).
+   - Choose **Content type: application/json**.
+   - Paste the same secret you stored in `GITHUB_APP_WEBHOOK_SECRET`.
+   - Subscribe to **Push** events (optionally other events if you need them later).
+   - Install the app/webhook on the repository so GitHub can deliver events.

+GitHub will now notify Bakery of every push.
+When the push targets the configured branch, the webhook will log the request, verify the signature, and begin the updater unless another run is in progress.
+You can watch `/var/log/bakery/bakery-service.log` for the `self-update` entries to confirm it worked.

+Administrators can also visit the **System → Self-update** page to see whether an updater job is currently running, when the last run finished, and whether the GitHub App webhook is configured properly.

 ### Single-node “Platform” install (Hetzner, etc.)

 Once your Hetzner (or other) Ubuntu server is provisioned, SSH into it and run the same installer: